guansss/pixi-live2d-display/DOC_INDEX.md

 - [ExpressionManager](classes/index.expressionmanager.html)
 - [config](modules/index.config.html)

-All exported members can be found in the [index module](modules/index.html).
+There are two modules in this doc - [index](modules/index.html) and [CubismWebFramework](modules/CubismWebFramework.html), where `index` is the library's main entry and re-exports everything from `CubismWebFramework`.

-You can uncheck the `Externals` at the top right ↗ to hide the members inherited from Pixi's classes.
+You can check `Externals` in Settings at top right ↗ to see class members which are inherited from Pixi's classes.